Toyota CEO inadvertently validates Tesla Energy while dubbing EVs as “overhyped”

 Tesla Energy’s work suggests that renewables and battery energy storage systems could be the answer to the power generation issues Toyoda hinted at during the conference.
 Tesla’s energy department has already started its journey as a utility provider in several countries, including the United Kingdom, Australia, Germany, and possibly even Israel.
 Tesla Energy also established a Powerpack installation to support Osaka’s train system.

 The Teslarati team would appreciate hearing from you.
 Leave a comment down below or email us at [email protected].
-You can reach me at [email protected].com.
+You can reach me at [email protected].

 US Energy Information_Japan Analysis by Maria Merano on Scribd